 Borrowings are classified under other financial liabilities and measured at their amortized cost.
-Tenaris estimates that the fair value of its main financial liabilities is approximately 100.0% of its carrying amount (including interests accrued) in 2020 and 2019.
-Fair values were calculated using standard valuation techniques for floating rate instruments and comparable market rates for discounting flows.
+Tenaris estimates that the fair value of its main financial liabilities is approximately 99.6% and 100.0% of its carrying amount (including interests accrued) in 2021 and 2020 respectively.
+Fair values were calculated using standard valuation techniques for floating rate instruments and comparable market rates for discounting cash flows.